Jacksonville

 What about no-cost cremation?

-A “no-cost” cremation generally refers to a whole body donation program where the deceased’s remains are cremated free of charge after the donation.
+A “no-cost” cremation generally refers to a whole-body donation program in which the deceased’s remains are cremated free of charge after the donation.
 If you wish to donate your body to science in Florida, you have the option of donating your body to one of the Universities or Medical Schools that accept donations.

 Is it possible to have a private viewing before a simple cremation?

 Yes, you can arrange for a private ‘goodbye’ viewing before a direct cremation.
 However, this often depends upon the availability of facilities, staff, and scheduling.
-Sometimes, it can be arranged at no additional cost, but this can often depend on whether there is a need for additional staff, in which case there may be a fee.
+Sometimes it can be arranged at no additional cost, but it often depends on whether additional staff is needed, in which case a fee may apply.
 It is best to consult your chosen funeral service provider for more details regarding private viewing.

 Do I need a casket for a cremation service in Jacksonville?

-No, there is no requirement (or law) that stipulates a casket is needed for a cremation service.
+No, there is no requirement (or law) that a casket be used for a cremation service.
 A simple cremation is usually conducted using a simple reinforced cardboard container.
 It is, however, possible to rent a casket if you wish to have a service before the cremation.
 This can also help you save on funeral costs.

 I have questions or concerns about arranging a funeral or cremation in Jacksonville.
 Where can I find help?

-You can contact our DFS Memorials affordable funeral service provider in Jacksonville with any questions you have.
+You can contact our DFS Memorials, an affordable funeral service provider in Jacksonville, with any questions you have.
 If you should have reason to be dissatisfied with the services of a licensed funeral home, you can put your complaint in writing to:

 The Division of Funeral, Cemetery, and Consumer Services